 I fought with them for my life, with all my strength, with all the courage was still in me.
 Then I lost this fight, was exhausted and depleted.
 Unable to move my arms, I left myself to perish.
 My swim kicks became shorter and faster, consumed the last reserves, lost all coordination.
 Now my body was hanging upright in the water.
 I was less and less able to stretch the limbs and arrange the swimming movements.
 My fingers were spreading, getting claws.
 Every feeling for up and down, for front and rear faded away.
 Unspeakable tiredness overcame me.
 A good night's sleep embraced me, dragged me into the deep.
 I gave myself up.
 But there was this hand, out of the blue, and in a last desperate effort I grabbed the hand that had been held out.
 The savior pulled me out of the darkness and into the light.

 The young physician in the Medisch Centrum in Alkmaar closed the notebook into which he had written my history.
 After my transfer from the intensive care unit, he was sitting at my bed for a long time, tracing my returning memory with gentle, persistent questions.
 He helped me to dissolve the fog that surrounded my traumatized consciousness, protecting all the comatose days since my salvation.
 I was grateful to him for the care and closeness he gave me.
-Also for his calm understanding, when the memory played tricks on me, when my story sounded confused, fragmentary and full of contradictions.
-I saw the connections - and understood that I was saved.
+Also, for his calm understanding, when the memory played tricks on me, when my story sounded confused, fragmentary and full of contradictions.
+I saw the connections - and understood that it saved me.
 I breathed, I could think and talk and get answers to it.
 I felt my way back into life.

 The doctor rose to leave the room.
 He stopped at the door and turned "The human chain," he murmured, "it stays a mystery.
 You were alone on the beach.
 The jogger who found you had a mobile with him.
 There was no one on the beach but him."